hharnisc/hharnisc.github.io/slides/optimize-cluster-resource-allocation.md

 .right-panel[

-- What are resource Requests and Limits
+- Understaning of Requests and Limits
-- How do you set good Requests and Limits
+- Process to set good Requests and Limits
 - Tools 🛠

 ]